InsightGit/karting/README.md

 `FIX ME CFW INSTRUCTIONS`

 ## License
 MIT.
-I did not create any of the games in question nor am I affiliated with any of the developers of these video games.
+I did not create any of the games in question nor am I affiliated with any of the developers of these video games or systems.
 All researched data was acquired via means of downloading game package files through a public database of direct-to-PSN URLs with no protection.
 Nothing malicious is intended.
 This program was written as a labor of love for the franchise and the fact the game's server is defunct.